dundd2/Game-Development-Project1-Fall-Guin/readme.md

 1. **3D Environment**: Players move in x, y, and z axes with jumping mechanics.
 2. **Animated Player Avatar**: Pingu features walking and jumping animations.
-3. **Third-Person Perspective**: A camera follows the player avatar.
+3. **Third-Person Perspective**: A camera follows the player's avatar.
 4. **Movement Bounds**: Player movement is constrained within the environment.
 5. **Collision Detection**: Interactions with at least five different objects.
 6. **Independent Moving Objects**: Obstacles move independently in the environment.